Anti-Slavery Statement

 GFL, also a private limited company, is responsible for the management of the festival site & infrastructure to enable GFEL to stage the Glastonbury Festival.

 During the quieter months of the year, there are permanent staff working for both GFEL & GFL.
 The number of staff employed throughout the year changes considerably due to the annual Festival cycle.
+The overall crew is made up of volunteers, individuals engaged by third parties, individuals engaged by GFEL or GFL and those directly employed.

 Both GFEL & GFL are committed to ensuring employees and workers at the Festival have the right to work in the UK and are paid at least in line with National Living Wage/Minimum Wage as appropriate.